 Location for In-Person Program

 Department of Psychiatry and Behavioral Sciences

-641 Lexington Avenue
+641 Lexington Avenue, 7th floor

 New York, NY 10022

-Participants receive a travel stipend of $100 (for residents of the tristate area) or $500 (for residents from outside of the tristate area) but will be responsible for making their own travel arrangements.
+For the in-person program, participants receive a travel stipend of $100 (for residents of the tristate area) or $500 (for residents from outside of the tristate area) but will be responsible for making their own travel arrangements.